icecreamlun/cal.com-chatbot/README.md

    - Returns final response

 **Example Tasks**:

+*Sequential operations*:
 - "Check my schedule and book tomorrow at 2pm with John, john@test.com"
-- "Show me free slots for next Monday, then book the morning slot with Alice"
+- "Show me free slots for next Monday, then book at 2pm with Alice"
 - "List my events, then cancel the one with John"

+*Batch operations*:
+- "Book 3 meetings tomorrow at 9am, 11am, and 2pm with different people"

 **Benefits**:
 - Faster execution (fewer LLM calls)
 - Lower cost (LLM only for planning & summarizing)
 - Better quality (forced to "think through" entire task)
+- Batch processing (handle multiple meetings at once)

 ---